 County Councillor Holden stated he had considerable sympathy for Cornford Lane residents.
 He also questioned the basis for not closing Cornford Lane - From JTB 15th July 2013

-Councillor Backhouse reminded members that three site visits had taken place to Cornford Lane and the consensus amongst its residents was that, with the agreement of Pepenbury, the lane should be closed.
+Councillor Backhouse reminded members that three site visits had taken place to Cornford Lane and the consensus amongst its residents was that, with the agreement of Pepenbury (now Aspens), the lane should be closed.
 Councillor Backhouse also considered this to be the only real solution and the correct way forward - From JTB 15th July 2013

-Borough Councillor Scott felt the vulnerability of Pepenbury residents as users of Cornford Lane could not be understated - From JTB 15th July 2013
+Borough Councillor Scott felt the vulnerability of Pepenbury (as was) residents as users of Cornford Lane could not be understated - From JTB 15th July 2013

 And one councillor stressed at the January 2014 JTB meeting that "The people in the best position to understand both the problems and the solution are the residents of Cornford Lane"